mplough/borescope_stream/README.md

 ## Command-line options
 - `--jpeg` - write stripped JPEG stream to stdout.
-- `--rewrite-jpeg` - rewrite each frame using `jpegtran`, then write the transformed frame to stdout.
-- `--skip-corrupt-frames` - when `--rewrite-jpeg` is active, skip writing frames that `jpegtran` deems corrupt.
 - `--write-files` - write stripped JPEG frames from the input stream to individually numbered files.